 Also, the vaccination bottles, needles and syringes require correct disposal.
 Some diseases such as diabetes require owners to inject their animal at home, but correct monitoring, training and equipment is essential.

 If your dog is anxious or nervous, you can speak to the team at St Anne's Veterinary Group at any time and we can make a plan to reduce as much stress as we can.
 For example, after a discussion between the owner and the team, some of our nervous dogs have a minimal health check and the vaccine may still be administered.
 This is carried out when an owner or we feel a health examination will be too stressful.

 What vaccinations does my dog need?

 Because of yearly vaccinations, this is why our health plans are popular – they break down these costs into monthly payments.
-The plan also covers various preventative treatments, including flea treatments, worming treatments and anal gland expressions - if you haven't already signed up click here to find out more about St Anne's Veterinary Group Dog Health Plan.
+The plan also covers various preventative treatments, including flea treatments and worming treatments - if you haven't already signed up click here to find out more about St Anne's Veterinary Group Dog Health Plan.